Firefighters called to popular beauty spot in Northampton after disposal barbecues cause blaze

-Firefighters in Northampton responded to a blaze caused by disposal barbecues used in an open, public space.
+Firefighters in Northampton responded to a blaze caused by disposable barbecues used in an open, public space.

 Northamptonshire Fire & Rescue Service firefighters were called to Duston Mill on Sunday (July 10) after disposable barbecues were discarded.